PointDNS/go-pointdns/README.md

 This library provides easy access to point zone & record management.
 For information about the services offered on Point see [the website](http://pointhq.com)

+## Authentication

+To access your Point account, you'll need to define your username & password.
+The username is your email address and the password is the API token which, can be found in My Account tab.

 ## Example

 ```go